-The idea was to reclaim something of the ancient order of penitents who moved through Lent in tandem with the order of catechumens, engaged in prayer, fasting, almsgiving, and works of mercy, and receiving the prayers of the faithful and the blessings of the ministers before being dismissed from the Eucharistic assembly just before the greeting of peace, a process of penitence and catechesis leading to the public reconciliation of the penitents on the morning of Maundy Thursday and the baptism of the catechumens at the Easter Vigil.
-(In the ancient church order known as The Apostolic Tradition catechumens could not share in the peace, make an offering, or receive Communion.)
+The idea was to reclaim something of the ancient order of penitents who moved through Lent in tandem with the order of catechumens, engaged in prayer, fasting, almsgiving, and performing works of mercy.
+The catechumens and penitents in the ancient church received the prayers of the faithful and the blessings of the ministers before being dismissed from the Eucharistic assembly just before the greeting of peace.
+A process of penitence and catechesis lead to the public reconciliation of the penitents on the morning of Maundy Thursday and the baptism of the catechumens at the Easter Vigil.

 The other issue that arose at the time LBW was promulgated with this proposal was whether absolution should be withheld from those who made an individual confession of sins to the pastor.
 The rubrics didn’t address this issue but the general consensus was that absolution should be given then and there even during Lent.

 However, an old Lutheran practice was to offer opportunity for individual confession before or during the Saturday Vespers prior to the Sunday Communion.
 This was done at the time one announced his or her intention to receive the sacrament the next day to the pastor in the sacristy.
 After the pastor’s invitation to confess any sins that weighed on the conscience (or admonition for some known transgression), if a confession was made absolution was withheld until later in the order of service when, after a general prayer of confession, absolution would be pronounced to everyone present and those who had made individual confessions (perhaps others too) would kneel at the communion rail for a personal absolution with the laying on of hands.
 This Saturday Vespers confessional service was the basis of the Order for Public Confession in the old Common Service Book (1917).
 It had a long history in Lutheran practice.